tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Mondrian calls the piece a "little work into which I have compressed all that I believe and hope for" [p.
 245] in a letter to Alfred Roth dated August 6, 1931.
 In this "little work" he discusses concepts such as "equivalent relationships" [e.g., p.
 248, p.
 251], "individual liberty" and "independent existence" [p.
 255], and "freedom from the oppression of particular form" [p.
 263].

 Near the end of the piece he predicts that his art, and that by others, can and will eventually lead to "high universal morality -- the true content of love, friendship, brotherhood, and all their synonyms" [p.
 271].

 In the past I've checked out copies of this book from the library, and read the articles and essays somewhat randomly, picking out those with the most interesting-sounding titles.
 Recently I obtained my very own copy of this book, and decided to take a more methodical approach, starting with the introductory material by the authors and reading the articles in chronological order.

+At this point I've finished all of Part I, which spans 183 pages -- almost half of the book's total of 410 pages -- and bits and pieces of Parts II and III.

 ## Plastic Means Versus Plastic Material